TideIllustrated - Where Bryce Young could end up now that the Bears pick No. 1 overall

 Where Bryce Young could end up now that the Bears pick No. 1 overall

-Bryce Young might still be the first player selected in this year’s NFL Draft, but it’s likely going to involve the swapping of some picks.
+Bryce Young might still be the first player selected in this year’s draft, but it’s likely going to involve the swapping of some picks.

 Young is widely projected to be the first quarterback off the board with several mock drafts previously placing him at No. 1 overall.
 That scenario took a hit Sunday, but it’s still very possible the Heisman Trophy winner will hear his name called before anyone else in April.